Numerical Semigroups Generated by Concatenation of Arithmetic Sequences: Concatenation of arithmetic sequences

 Let us first recall Bresinsky's examples of monomial curves in $\mathbb{A}^{4}$, as defined in \cite{bre}.
 Let $q_2\geq 4$ be even; $q_{1} = q_{2}+1,\, d_1=q_{2}-1$.
 Set $n_{1}=q_{1}q_{2},\, n_{2}=q_{1}d_{1},\, n_{3}=q_{1}q_{2}+d_{1},\, n_{4}=q_{2}d_{1}$.
 It is clear that $\gcd (n_1,\, n_2,\, n_3,\, n_4)=1$.
 Bresinsky's examples lead us to the notion of concatenation of arithmetic sequences, which we define below.

 Let $e\geq 4$.
 Consider the sequence of positive integers $a<a+d<a+2d<\ldots<a+(n-1)d<b<b+d<\ldots<b+(m-1)d,$ where $m,n\in \mathbb{N}$, $m+n=e$ and $\gcd(a,d)=1$.
 Let us assume that this sequence minimally generates the numerical semigroup $\Gamma=\langle a, a+d, a+2d,\ldots, a+(n-1)d, b, b+d,\ldots, b+(m-1)d\rangle$.
 Then, $\Gamma$ is called the \textit{numerical semigroup generated by concatenation of two arithmetic sequences with the same common difference $d$}.
-It can be easily verified that, up to a renaming of integers, Bresinsky's example defined above fall under this category.
 A comment is in order.
 The definition of concatenation includes the minimality of the sequence of integers generating the numerical semigroup $\Gamma$.
 For example, if we take $e=d=4$, $a=5$ and $b=10$, then the concatenated sequence that we get is $5, 9, 10, 14$, which is clearly not minimal.
 We will not consider such sequences for our purpose in order to avoid degeneracy.
-In fact, we will verify the minimality of the sequence first; see \ref{minimal1}, \ref{definegamma}.
+In fact, we will verify the minimality of the sequence first (see \ref{minimal1}, \ref{definegamma}, \ref{minimalcondition}, \ref{minimalexample}).